krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 ...
 ```

 Those are GC logs that tell us that some humongous object of size ```5242896``` was reclaimed.
-The very nice thing
+The nice thing
 about JFR files is that they also keep the size of sampled allocations.
-So with that we should be able to find out
+Using this, we should be able to find out
 the stack trace that has created that object.

 We don't need sophisticated JFR viewers for that.
-With JDK distribution we've got the ```jfr``` command.
+We get the ```jfr``` command with any JDK distribution.
 Let's use it:

 ```shell
 $ jfr summary alloc.jfr